araichev/pyclub/README.rst

 2. Install Plotnine and make some plots.
 3. Install the Plotly.py, use `the offline version <https://plot.ly/python/offline/>`_, and make the same plots.
+4. What are some of the strengths and weaknesses of Plotnine and Plotly.py?

 Resources